scozv/blog/_posts/2016-09-05-bolero-cumulative-update-on-sep-04-2016.md

 * `interop` directory was used for inter-operating between 3rd party API, at beginning,
 * `_id` means primary key, and it is `String`.

+## Uniform HTTP Response

+All HTTP Response return uniform `JSON` as below:

+{% highlight raw %}
+{
+  ok: Boolean,
+  data: T,
+  error: String
+}
+{% endhighlight %}

+## Consistency in payload and Response

+Inspired by `map()`, `Bolero` keeps consistence between `payload` and Response data.

+For instance:

+{% highlight raw %}
+PUT /transaction

+// Request
+// header: Token for authentication
+payload: "Bolero.models.Transaction"

+// Response
+data: "Bolero.models.Transaction"
+{% endhighlight %}

+Only difference is `_id` in `payload` is empty, while `_id` in Response will be generated.

 # Refactor and Enhancement

 ## `CanConnectDB2`